richardatval/www.greatproject.org.uk/privacy.md

 We use the following lawful bases for processing your data:

 **The performance of a public task, meaning a task carried out in the public interest.**
-1.This is the lawful basis chosen by the Department for Work and Pensions, who are the Managing Authority of the Building Better Opportunities (BBO) Programme which funds this project.
+1. This is the lawful basis chosen by the Department for Work and Pensions, who are the Managing Authority of the Building Better Opportunities (BBO) Programme which funds this project.

 **Based on our legitimate interests:**
 1. To assess your suitability before entering the programme